GIXLabs/GIXLabs.github.io/README.md

 ### Prerequisites

-To run the site locally, you'll need to install the prerequisites for jekyll.
+To run the site locally, you'll need to install the prerequisites for Jekyll.
 They have a great guide on their [website]().
 Once you have Ruby, RubyGems, GCC and make installed, run `gem install jekyll bundler`.

 ### Running locally

+Once the prerequisites are installed:

+- Clone the repo
+  - `git@github.com:GIXLabs/GIXLabs.github.io.git`
+  - `cd GIXLabs.github.io`
+- Install dependencies `bundle install`
-Once the prerequisites are installed, run `jekyll serve --config _config_local.yml` in the root directory of the project.
+- Serve the site with Jekyll `jekyll serve --config _config_local.yml`
-You should see your local site at `http://localhost:4000/`.
+- Open a browser to `http://localhost:4000/`

+You can then make changes to the files in your favorite IDE.
+It should auto update on each save and you can refresh the page to see your changes.